 It can be easy to think that saving money is a luxury reserved for those with high income.
 But that couldn't be further from the truth!
 It's been years since I've written about budgeting and saving money, but it's something that is so important.
 Particularly in a time when we don't get educated about money matters when in school, we are left to figure it all out ourselves and often don't know the best way to approach it.
 Whether you're saving for travel, for a new car, a house or even just a rainy day, it's so important to realise that we can ALL save money if we put our minds to it, no matter how much we are earning.
 It's all about being smart, educating ourselves and planning ahead.

-Now I’m in Hamburg and settled in my new job, I’ve started saving for a rainy day.
-I don’t know exactly what I am saving for, but I’ve never been one to fritter away money without a plan and a back-up plan.
-Since traveling, I’ve been both the richest and poorest I’ve ever been and I know how crappy it is to run out of money.
-Since then I’ve never let myself do anything or make any decision without a cushion of money.
-I’ve never been a rich girl and I’ve never had anything paid for, I’m a hard worker who is smart with her money.
+Now I'm in Hamburg and settled in my new job, I've started saving for a rainy day.
+I don't know exactly what I am saving for, but I've never been one to fritter away money without a plan and a back-up plan.
+Since traveling, I've been both the richest and poorest I've ever been and I know how crappy it is to run out of money.
+Since then I've never let myself do anything or make any decision without a cushion of money.
+I've never been a rich girl and I've never had anything paid for, I'm a hard worker who is smart with her money.
+One of the greatest skills you can learn in life is how to manage your finances and budgeting for your income.
 Now I want to teach you the skills I have learned so you can take control of your finances.

 Assess your incomings/outgoings